ualibraries/ual-geoblacklight/README.md

 $ docker exec -it gob-test bash -c './secure_zk.sh'
 ```

-User and pass are in the security.json file, as well as in the url in the blacklight.yml and .env and docker-compose.yml.
+User and pass are in the `docker/solr/security.json` file, as well as in the url in the `docker/app/blacklight.yml` and `.env` and `docker-compose.yml`.

+The script will send the security credentials to ZooKeeper, then restart the local Solr server to propegate the changes.
+Application configuration

 **Change the Compose file configuration:**